lwaekfjlk/Personalized-Text-Generation-Papers/README.md

-### Part1 List representative papers on personalized text generation and their classification
+## Part1 List and classify representative papers on personalized text generation

 Papers in part1 are listed according to answer the four questions mentioned above.